dewey/feedbridge/README.md

 ### Run with Docker

-You can change all these options in the included `docker-compose.yml` file and use `docker-compose -f docker-compose.yml up -d` to run the project.
+You can change all these options in the included docker-compose files and use `docker-compose -f docker-compose.yml up -d` to run the project.
+There are two sample docker compose files that already have the settings for the two available backends set.

 ### Monitoring